The Christmas Pages

 Christmas Trees in Norway

-Before the presents are opened, the family dances in a ring around the Christmas tree while singing traditional Norwegian Christmas carols.
+Before the presents are opened, many families dances in a ring around the Christmas tree while singing traditional Norwegian Christmas carols.

 Christmas Tree Decorations